Skip to main content

 ACS Research Highlights

-The Challenge: Women whose ovarian cancer is diagnosed before it has spread have a 90% chance of living for at least another 5 years.
+Women whose ovarian cancer is diagnosed before it has spread have a 90% chance of living for at least another 5 years.
 But, about 4 of 5 women with ovarian cancer aren’t diagnosed until the cancer has already spread.
 That’s why one important research priority is aimed at improving the ability to find ovarian cancer early.

 • A woman whose mother, full sibling, or child has a history of ovarian cancer has a 4 times higher risk of developing it too.
 A woman whose grandmother, granddaughter, aunt, niece, or half-siblings has a history of ovarian cancer has a 2 times higher risk.